KseniiaMatveeva/-Virtual-interactive-exhibition/README.md

 # -Virtual-interactive-exhibition
-Мirtual interactive exhibition of photo and video graphics by photo artist Anya Caxapok
+Virtual interactive exhibition of photo and video graphics by photo artist Anya Caxapok for Windows (64-bit)